kayak23/SShell/REPORT.md

 pipeline.
 6. An output redirection meta-character has been improperly placed in a pipeline.
-To handle these syntax discrepancies 1), 2), and 5), our program maintains an integer value representing the total number of arguments for the current program and an integer value representing the total number of Command Structures created from the user input (henceforth referred to as 'arg_iter' and 'task_iter', respectively, and initialized to one and zero, respectively).
+To handle syntax discrepancies 1), 2), and 5), our program maintains an integer value representing the total number of arguments for the current program and an integer value representing the total number of Command Structures created from the user input (henceforth referred to as 'arg_iter' and 'task_iter', respectively, and initialized to one and zero, respectively).